American Airlines bets on non-stop travel demand as it relaunches India flights - NewsBreak

 American Airlines bets on non-stop travel demand as it relaunches India flights

-NEW DELHI (Reuters) - American Airlines relaunched flights to India this week, nearly a decade after stopping them, looking to capitalise on growing demand for non-stop travel amid the coronavirus pandemic, a senior executive of the airline told Reuters.
+NEW DELHI, Nov 15 (Reuters) - American Airlines (AAL.O) relaunched flights to India this week, nearly a decade after stopping them, looking to capitalise on growing demand for non-stop travel amid the coronavirus pandemic, a senior executive of the airline told Reuters.

 With travel demand bouncing back at home, American Airlines wants to expand its international network and India was "one of the biggest untapped markets" for it, said Tom Lattig, managing director of EMEA sales.